lchski/ecustom.ca/content/articles/get-more-from-talks.md

 custom_link:
 ---

-What is the secret to getting the most out of talks?
-Getting *involved* at talks.
-Just by changing from a listener to an engager, you will instantly get more out of events you attend.
+<p class="article-intro">What is the secret to getting the most out of talks?
+Getting <em>involved</em> at talks.
+Just by changing from a listener to an engager, you will instantly get more out of events you attend.</p>

 But, how to become an engager?